gl1tterbomb/gl1tterbomb/README.md

 ___________________________________________________________________________
 Helllo!
 If you are an ex friend, I forgive you and I am sorry.
-I wish you all the best. except for ccherycake and cainecorse - Archer ^^
+I wish you all the best. except for ccherrycake and cainecorse lalalala :3

  ![image_alt](https://github.com/StaticSh0ck/StaticSh0ck/blob/4f8d446d160b0167330cfcf5c6869e950732a126/Screenshot%202025-06-16%204.02.48%20AM.png)